Grand Creator

 Remember too that, this is a person who wants to be your friend and wants to help you.
 Do you think that your problems are too difficult for him?
 I think another quality we can appreciate from this is Jehovah's generosity.
 I mean why did he make space so vast?
 He could have made the earth with a ceiling a couple miles up, and that's it.
 We would all still live our lives.
 But obviously, Jehovah did not want us to feel bounded at all.
 We keep developing better ways to look at the sky, and we just keep finding more.
 If the universe has an edge, we can't see it.
 How generous!

+Let's talk about something else.
 A house is pretty self-contained, right?
-Especially nowadays, you don't even really have to leave your home.
+Especially nowadays, you can basically get away with staying home all the time, if you wanted to.
+We pretty much tested that during the pandemic.
 But what if you suddenly had no water, no sewer, no trash pickup, and no deliveries.
 Just power.
 How long could you stay in your home then?
 The earth is kind of like your home in this scenario.
 The only resource it gets from outside is power from the sun, and no waste products leave the earth.
 But there's lots of activity on the earth.
 Trillions of creatures are living, breathing, and eating all the time.
 How does the earth not run out of these resources, or become covered with waste?

 Jehovah designed every resource on earth to be recycled forever.
 Every essential resource is 100% recyclable and 100% recycled.
 For example, our bodies convert oxygen and glucose into energy, carbon dioxide, and water.
 This process is called respiration.
 Plants carry out an equal and opposite process, called photosynthesis.
 Photosynthesis converts energy, carbon dioxide, and water into oxygen and glucose.
 One thing that impresses me about this cycle is that each process uses the exact byproduct of the other, with no awkward remainder.
 It's not like, Yeah they're mostly balanced but photosynthesis also produces a small amount of uranium